Kirthika-Srinivasan/ReactAPI/uni-api-app/README.md

-This repository is created to solve the problems below:
+This repository is created to solve the problem as given below:

 **Task - API - React
 Description** - Built a single Page React application which fetches information from an API and displays the results on a table.

 API Endpoint: http://universities.hipolabs.com/search?country=Australia
 **Instructions**

 ● When the page loads, the table should be empty.
 ● Based on the API information, structure the table columns and naming ● Add three buttons, ‘LOAD’ , ‘DELETE’ and ‘ADD’